LechevSpace/embedded-canvas/README.md

 # `embedded-canvas`
 > canvas - a piece of cloth backed or framed as a surface for a painting

+_**NOTE:** This crate is still in development and may have breaking changes from one version to another._

 `embedded-canvas` is a convenient crate for [`embedded-graphics`] and provides a [`Canvas`](#canvas) and [`CanvasAt`](#canvasat) on which you can draw anything with ease before drawing the pixels on the embedded display.